Everyone loves a good salesperson.

 There are advantages and disadvantages to both approaches.

 The transactional way generally makes more sales in a shorter time.
-The relational way takes more time to produce the same sales volume but has a higher repeat business.
+The relational way takes more time to produce the same sales volume but has higher repeat business.

 But while higher sales volumes with shorter sales cycles are tempting, transactional marketing has some severe disadvantages.

 Customer satisfaction is minimal with transactional marketing.
-Even if customers know they’ve got a fair deal, their satisfaction level will remain low because they don’t feel pleased with the final transaction.
+Even if customers know they’ve got a fair deal, their satisfaction will remain low because they don’t feel pleased with the final transaction.